Lost and found animals

 If you think your livestock has been impounded by a ranger, contact us on (03) 5422 0333.
 Once it has been decided that your livestock is in the pound, we will make arrangements to release the animal to you.

-Note: you are liable for transport fees and any vet fees if your livestock needs to be treated by a vet.
+You are liable for transport fees and any vet fees if your livestock needs to be treated by a vet.
 Warnings or fines may also apply.
 Impound fees will apply.